On oscillatory solutions to the complete Euler system: Introduction

 The weak solutions satisfying (\ref{Ni11}) are called \emph{entropy solutions} whereas relation (\ref{Ni11}) plays the role of a selection principle to identify the physically relevant solution, cf. Dafermos \cite{Dafermos73,Dafermos16}.

 The entropy inequality (\ref{Ni11}) and its analogues for general hyperbolic systems proved to be efficient admissibility criterion in the simple 1-D setting.
 In particular, Chen and Frid \cite{CheFri01,CheFri02} showed well--posedness of the 1-D Riemann problem for the system (\ref{Ni1}--\ref{Ni3}) in the class of entropy solutions.
 The situation in the physically relevant multidimensional case $N=2,3$ turned out to be more delicate.
 In a series of papers, De Lellis and Sz\' ekelyhidi \cite{DelSze12,DelSze13,DelSze14} adapted the method of \emph{convex integration} to problems in fluid dynamics.
 Their effort culminated by the complete proof of the celebrated Onsager's conjecture by Isett \cite{Isett17} and Buckmaster et al. \cite{BDSV17}.
 As a byproduct, new unfortunately mostly negative results have been obtained concerning well--posedness of the \emph{isentropic} Euler system describing the motion of a compressible fluid with constant entropy, see De Lellis and Sz\' ekelyhidi \cite{DelSze10}.
 Finally, Chiodaroli, De Lellis and Kreml \cite{ChiDelKre15} (see also \cite{ChiKre14} for a more sophisticated example) showed that the isentropic Euler system is essentially ill--posed in the class of entropy (weak) solutions for Lipschitz initial data.
-To the best of our knowledge, analogous results for the (full) Euler system (\ref{Ni1}--\ref{Ni3}) are not available.
 Note that the isentropic Euler system, where $p = p(\vr)$, contains only two unknowns, namely the density $\vr$ and the velocity $\vu$, whereas the entropy balance (\ref{Ni11}) is replaced by the energy \emph{inequality}